Investing in private equity during a recession

 What are the reasons why private equity endures recessions relatively well?

-• Active management and hands-on approach: PE funds are known to be actively involved in the management of their underlying portfolio companies.
-In particular, established private equity funds have teams dedicated to value creation.
-For example, portfolio companies are helped to improve their operational processes, provided with strategic advice or helped to renegotiate loans during economic decline.
-Research by McKinsey has shown that funds, that specifically focus on active management, have performed relatively well in the latest economic crisis.
-Private equity funds that are closely involved with their portfolio companies succeed in making these resilient to economic downturns.
+• Active management and hands-on approach: PE funds are actively involved in the management of their portfolio companies.
+Established funds often have dedicated value creation teams.
+Portfolio companies are supported in improving operational processes, receiving strategic advice or renegotiating loans during economic decline.
+Research by McKinsey shows that funds focusing on active management have performed relatively well during recent crises.

-• Better access to capital and a higher degree of flexibility: Research shows that private equity portfolio companies have better access to capital and that PE funds maintain a higher degree of flexibility regarding the allocation of financial resources to their portfolio companies.
-In many cases, this is a decisive factor.
-For instance, the probability of a catastrophic loss (>70% decline measured from peak value) is twice as low for a company backed by a PE fund, compared to a listed company.
-In addition, PE companies were better able to increase their growth investments during the financial crisis (2007-2008).
-Access to cash and flexibility have proved crucial to surviving an economic crisis.
+• Better access to capital and flexibility: Research shows that private equity portfolio companies have better access to capital and greater flexibility in allocating financial resources.
+This is often a decisive factor.
+The probability of a catastrophic loss of more than 70% is about twice as low for a company backed by a PE fund compared to a listed company.
+In addition, PE-backed companies were better able to increase growth investments during the financial crisis.